Othoz/paragraph/README.rst

 the computation graph.
 It takes advantage of partial evaluation to reduce the number of operations evaluated at each iteration.

-Parallel execution
-''''''''''''''''''
+Concurrency
+'''''''''''

-Building upon the guarantees granted by a forward traversal, parallel execution of ops comes at no additional cost.
+Building upon the guarantees granted by a forward traversal, concurrent execution of ops comes at no additional cost.
 This feature relies on the `concurrent` package from the Python standard library: ops are simply submitted to an instance of :class:`concurrent.futures.Executor` for evaluation.
+The executor should be provided externally and allow calling :class:`concurrent.futures.Future` methods from a submitted callable (in particular, this excludes
-The executor should be provided externally.
-In particular, the responsibility for shutting down the executor properly lies on the user.
+:class:`concurrent.futures.ProcessPoolExecutor`).
+The responsibility for shutting down the executor properly lies on the user.
 In absence of an executor, variables are evaluated in a sequential manner, yet still lazily.

 Should an operation be executed in the main process, it can be marked as such by setting the attribute `Op.thread_safe` to False.